YPD-HG/sdss-galaxy-analysis/README.md

 - How galaxy colors trace stellar populations
 - How galaxies separate into red and blue populations
 - How the relative abundance of these populations evolves with redshift
-- How galaxy star formation changes across cosmic time
+- How galaxy star-formation activity changes across cosmic time
-- How fast these changes occur quantitatively
 - How fast galaxy properties evolve with redshift using statistical measurements and uncertainty estimates

-This reproduces the core workflow of modern observational galaxy evolution studies.
+This reproduces the core workflow of modern observational galaxy-evolution studies.

 ---